-- (c) benchmarking: comparing two sets of data that would normally exhibit similar characteristics, in order to highlight material variations; and - (d) data profiling: examination of a data set and the gathering of statistics and other relevant information for the purposes of analysis to highlight any data anomalies (e.g. missing data, outliers, unexpected variances). - 54.
-In APRA's view, where other validation controls cannot be easily implemented or used as a supplementary control, a review of data for reasonableness would be beneficial. - 55.
-A regulated institution would normally document data validation processes, including their nature, frequency and level of granularity, and provide clear allocation of accountabilities for the detection, investigation, reporting and escalation of data anomalies.
+- (c) benchmarking: comparing two sets of data that would normally exhibit similar characteristics, in order to highlight material variations; - (d) data profiling: examination of a data set and the gathering of statistics and other relevant information for the purposes of analysis to highlight any data anomalies (e.g. missing data, outliers, unexpected variances); and - (e) a review of data for reasonableness using expert judgement. - 55.
+In APRA's view, where other validation controls cannot be easily implemented, a review of data for reasonableness using expert judgement would be beneficial as a minimum. - 56.
+A regulated entity would normally document data validation processes, including their nature, frequency and level of granularity, and provide clear allocation of accountabilities for the detection, investigation, reporting and escalation of data anomalies.
 In APRA's view, data validation processes can be a key consideration when designing data quality metrics.